 Stress is not considered a main cause of acne.
 More often, your acne may increase your stress levels.
 Effective acne treatment may actually help reduce your stress.

 However, in some people, stress can worsen acne.
-If you think stress triggers outbreaks, talk to your doctor about learning some relaxation techniques.
+If you think stress triggers outbreaks, simple techniques, such as deep breathing exercises or even meditation, can ease stress.

 What’s the truth about chocolate and acne?

 There's no scientific proof that eating chocolate, sugar, or greasy food causes acne.
 However, if it seems that certain foods trigger breakouts, avoid them.

 Sugary or greasy foods hinder your health in other ways, contributing to diabetes and heart disease.
 Reach for fresh food for better overall health.

 Deep-cyst acne can be painful and frustrating to treat.
 Follicles are clogged deep beneath the skin's surface.
 Your doctor may choose to treat this severe form of acne with antibiotic pills for a short time.
 Corticosteroids may calm the inflammation.
 Topical creams with retinoids may also help.

 Never pick, poke, or pop lesions.
 That can worsen acne and cause scars.

 - Inflammatory lesions -- papules (pimple), pustules, or nodules or cysts.

 A dermatologist can work with you to develop a treatment plan for your acne and unique skin type.

 The link between anemia, low iron, and acne is not proven.
 A few studies have shown a small connection.
 However, scientists believe anemia's probably not the real cause of acne.
 Instead, taking too much zinc to treat acne may cause anemia.
 There is limited scientific evidence that zinc works to treat acne.